alexrobomind/fusionsc/README.md

 // Seek forward in the stream up to cb bytes
 // This API returns the number of bytes skipped from the stream, which can be less
 // than cb if the end of the stream is reached
-// It is implemented in terms of read_buffer, unless the reader_stream has a seek
+// It is implemented in terms of read_partial_buffer, unless the reader_stream has a seek
 //  method on it (in which case that method is used) uint64_t stream::seek(reader_stream&, uint64_t cb);